3,108 reviews679 followers

 650 reviews501 followers

 I wanna say, this book does involve instalove.
-I don't care if it's a spoiler or not, but you should preface the knowledge that yes, there's an âinstant connectionâ from the get go, and let me tell you, as the story evolves and their connection grows, people, it's đ¤ powerful đ¤ âThis is why being with you scares me, Simon.
-My body aches for yours.
-My lips yearn to taste you.
-My hands long to touch your soft skin.
-You calm the anger inside my veins.â
+I don't care if it's a spoiler or not, but you should preface the knowledge that yes, there's an “instant connection” from the get go, and let me tell you, as the story evolves and their connection grows, people, it's 🤌 powerful 🤌

-I read this book primarily because I love this concept.
-There's so little books that plays the concept of the personified seven sins, and even fewer in the MM romance genre, that when I heard about this book, I was super interested!
-And angels!
-Where has this book been my whole life??
 I stared at his long dark lashes and how they cast shadows on the tops of his cheeks.
 I traced the curve of his strong jaw and then touched his full bottom lip.
-He was devastating in his beauty, an ancient warrior whoâd seen civilizations rise and fall.
-The son of a fallen angel who only wanted to proveâto himself and othersâthat he was different than the cruel male whoâd fathered him.
+He was devastating in his beauty, an ancient warrior who’d seen civilizations rise and fall.
+The son of a fallen angel who only wanted to prove—to himself and others—that he was different than the cruel male who’d fathered him.
 He was protective and kind.
 He made me feel warm and safe.
 Cherished.

 I smiled against my will.
 Was this what love was supposed to feel like?
 Scary, confusing, exhilarating, and warm all at once?

 His inner struggle was so tangible, so heartfelt and breathtaking in it's devastation.
 Watching his character grow throughout the book made my heart bloom because I cheered on the damn sidelines people watching my marshmallow melt into a puddle.
-But don't mistake that he won't rip your throat out if go near Simon đ âWater is made up of countless memories,â Galen said. âIt travels from place to place, absorbing knowledge and emotions.
-Your father was right when he said the sea listens.
-And then it keeps your secrets safe.â
+But don't mistake that he won't rip your throat out if go near Simon 😉

-âWhen Iâm with you, I can breathe so much easier.
+“When I’m with you, I can breathe so much easier.
 My soul feels lighter.
-I say I can let you go, that I can keep you at a distance, but the truth is, I crave you like Iâve never craved anyone else.
+I say I can let you go, that I can keep you at a distance, but the truth is, I crave you like I’ve never craved anyone else.
 And the thought of you leaving pains me.
-Itâs why, deep down, I know Iâm f*cked.â
+It’s why, deep down, I know I’m f*cked.”

-Official Rating: 4.25 â
+Official Rating: 4.25 ⭐

 7. Gray